shankx50/constantcontactsubscribe/README.md

 # Introduction

-Constant-Contact-Subscribe for [CraftCMS](http://www.craftcms.com) is a very simple plugin for subscribing to a Constant Contact newsletter list.
+Constant-Contact-Subscribe for [CraftCMS](http://www.craftcms.com) is a straightforward plugin for subscribing to a Constant Contact newsletter list.

 ## Features:
 - Supports adding one email address to any one email list